earlgreytech/neutron-spec/neutron-ARM.md

 * r1 = bar
 * r2 = baz
 * r3 = bim
-* first item popped from comstack = fam
+* first item popped from costack = fam

 And as so for output: